Phishing warning 01-May-2024

 It is hoped that a new UN independent intergovernmental science-policy platform for chemicals, waste and pollution prevention can provide the formal processes required to build relationships and foster trust between the scientific and policymaking communities around the world to create impactful action on pollution prevention.

-You can join this event in person or virtually and it will feature four panel discussions and a keynote lecture.
+In person registration for this event has now closed, please register to join the event online.
+Burlington Conensus 3 will feature four panel discussions and a keynote lecture.
 Participants will be able to submit questions and suggestions to the group.
 We are aiming to create a diverse group of stakeholders from all areas of chemicals, waste and pollution, and we would very much value your participation.

 Speakers